Neurorehabilitation and Recovery Group

 • SENSe therapy

-• Home based therapy/rehabilitation
+• Home-based therapy/rehabilitation

-• New quantitative measurement of somatosensation
+• Measurement of somatosensation

 • Occupational therapy and physiotherapy